Airboat: Early American airboats

 The purpose of Williams, Young, and Jensen's airboat was to help preserve and protect bird populations and animal life at the world's largest migratory game bird refuge.
-The Bear River Migratory Bird Refuge near Brigham City, Utah is a wetlands oasis amid the Great Basin Desert and an essential stopping point for birds migrating across North America.
-The need for a practical way to navigate a challenging environment of wetlands, shallow water, and thick mud helped inspire Williams, Young, and Jensen to create the flat-bottom airboat, which they initially called an "air thrust boat."
-Designs and subsequent improvements and practical use of the air thrust boats appears to have been a collaborative effort.
-LeeRue Allen, who worked at the Refuge since 1936 appears to have also been involved and helped to document a history of the events.
+The Bear River Migratory Bird Refuge near Brigham City, Utah, is a wetlands oasis amid the Great Basin Desert and an essential stopping point for birds migrating across North America.
+The need for a practical way to navigate a challenging environment of wetlands, shallow water, and thick mud helped inspire Williams, Young, and Jensen to create the flat-bottom airboat, which they initially called an "air thrust boat".
+Designs and subsequent improvements and practical use of the air thrust boats appear to have been a collaborative effort.
+LeeRue Allen, who worked at the Refuge since 1936, appears to have also been involved and helped to document a history of the events.

 Many of the early airboats built at the refuge in Utah were shipped to Florida.
 Early records show it cost roughly $1,600 to build a boat, including the engine.

 Over the years, the standard design evolved through trial-and-error: an open, flat bottom boat with an engine mounted on the back, the driver sitting in an elevated position, and a cage to protect the propeller from objects flying into them.